This post may contain affiliate links.

 However, it’s still not safe to use the regular soil straight off from the garden.
 Since it can harbor harmful pathogens and parasites, you will be needed to go through a certain process of making it usable for your aquarium.
 Don’t know how to do that?
 Do not worry; we have got your back.

-Not all garden soils are created equal and therefore are different in quality and nutrients.
+First and foremost, we would like to tell you that there is nothing wrong with using regular soil for aquariums.
+However, not all garden soils are created equal and therefore are different in quality and nutrients.
 Soil properties and its composition dictate how it’s going to behave when submerged, and this is why many times, it doesn’t perform well with aquatic planting and inhabitants.

 In short, if your backyard soil works great for your terrestrial plants doesn’t necessarily mean it’s going to work the same way for aquatic life because these plants absorb nutrients differently.